rainlanguage/arb-bot/README.md

 # Option to explicitly use these rpc for write transactions, such as flashbots or mev protect rpc to protect against mev attacks.
 WRITE_RPC=""

+# RPC URLs to watch for new orders, should support required RPC methods
+WATCH_RPC=""

 # arb contract address
 ARB_ADDRESS="0x123..."